CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 For this pathtracer, we parallelize operations by Rays (AKA Path Segments), and made sure to sync all threads before moving on to the next parallel operation.

 Overall, this project is a continuation of learning how to write CUDA kernel functions, optimize performance by adding memory coalescence, and very simple acceleration structures.
-The second part of the project introduced me to using TinyObjLoader, CudaTextureObjects, and various rendering techniques to get specific types of images:
+The second part of the project introduced me to using TinyObjLoader, CudaTextureObjects, and various rendering techniques to get specific visual effects.

 ![](img/main.png)